 The findings from this study provide insights into further development of an appropriate approach for measuring individual intake in remote communities.

 Our research has found:

-- Use of electronic recording to aid individual usual dietary intake data collection was well accepted by participants but labor intensive.
+Use of electronic recording to aid individual usual dietary intake data collection was well accepted by participants but was labour intensive.
 The use of photos or video was important to complement the food record data.

 This project commenced in December 2012.
 Field work was completed in December 2013.

 - Menzies School of Health Research Small Grant.